Nicaragua's Ortega offers benefits rethink as protest death toll rises

 Most of the deaths have been due to firearms, said Lissett Guido, a spokeswoman for the Red Cross in Nicaragua, one of the poorest countries in the Americas.

-Guido could not confirm media reports that at least 10 people had died, and said any other fatalities must have occurred in areas the Red Cross had not reached.
+Guido could not confirm reports that at least 25 people had died, and said any other fatalities must have occurred in areas the Red Cross had not reached.

-A Cold War antagonist of the United States, Ortega served a single term as president the 1980s and has held office continuously since his return to power in 2007.
+A Cold War antagonist of the United States, Ortega served a single term as president in the 1980s and has held office continuously since his return to power in 2007.

 Through a mix of socialist policies and capitalism, Ortega has delivered a period of stable growth while tightening his hold on the levers of power.
 That has led critics to accuse him of attempting to establish a family dictatorship.